neilkatin/arc_dtt/CONFIGURATION.md

+In order to run reports the DR must be set up to send the staffing reports to the NTST list, which forwards to a mailbox that I can access.

-These are the settings that are configurable for each DR:
+These are the settings that are configurable for each DR, and I will need to set up a new DR:

 | name | what | example |
 | :--- | :--  | :-- |